 Channel your inner hipster at the uber artsy New Majestic Hotel, which boasts individually designed rooms.
 This peaceful enclave is still under the radar, so go now before the crowds rush in.

-Originally published in March 2016 and updated in September 2017.
+Originally published in March 2016 and updated in May 2020.
 Any prices are lowest estimated prices only at the time of publication and are subject to change and/or availability.